Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: Model architecture

 As made clear in the previous Section, the main component of a diffusion model is a denoising network, that takes in input a noise variance $\bar{\alpha}_t$, an image $x_t$ corrupted with a corresponding amount of noise, and tries to guess the actual noise $\epsilon_\theta(x_t,\bar{\alpha}_t)$ present in the image.
 Starting from an image $x_0$ of the data distribution, we can generate a random noise $\epsilon \sim \mathcal{N}(0;I) $, and produce a corrupted version $x_t = \sqrt{\bar{\alpha}_t} x_0 + \sqrt{1\!-\! \bar{\alpha}_t} \epsilon$.
 Then, the network is trained to minimize the distance between the actual noise $\epsilon$, and the predicted one $\epsilon_\theta(x_t,\bar{\alpha}_t)$:

-The typical architecture of this network is primarily based on the U-net \cite{U-net}, a well known convolutional neural network (CNN) originally conceived for image segmentation tasks.
-The U-net was selected due to its capacity to handle and generate high-resolution images with a comparatively small number of trainable parameters, which is essential for effective training and preventing overfitting.
+The architecture of this network is traditionally based on the U-net \cite{U-net}, a well known convolutional neural network introduced, in origin, for image segmentation tasks.

-The U-net architecture (see Figure~\ref{fig:U-net}) has an encoder-decoder structure with skip connections between corresponding layers in the encoder and decoder.
-This design allows the network to learn both global and local structures within the image, making it suitable for the diffusion model’s requirements.
+The U-net (see Figure~\ref{fig:U-net}) features an encoder-decoder structure, incorporating skip connections between layers of the encoder and decoder with corresponding spatial dimensions.
+We work on images with an initial resolution $64\times 64$ \cite{asperti2022embedding}.

-In the original implementation of DDPMs \cite{DDPM}, the U-Net make use of Wide ResNet blocks, group normalization, and self-attention blocks.

 The input relative to the noise variance $\alpha_t$ is typically embedded using sinusoidal position embeddings.
-Then, this information is vectorized and concatenated to each residual block of the network, or just at the initial one, as in \cite{asperti2022embedding}.
+Then, this information is vectorized and concatenated to the initial one.
+The detailed structures of the various modules is given in Figure~\ref{fig:U-net-modules}.